 I do plan, while we have a few left to do a video walk-through of a unit and show off some of the features that impress me most.
 Please do plan to return to this post in a few days for that walk-through if you’d like to see one of their travel trailers “up close and personal”!

 If you like the content you are receiving here, please do register to receive updates on our mailing list!
 You can enter your first name and email in the upper right corner of this page.
-Additionally, have you joined our Facebook and Google+ “RV Across America” communities?
-Both provide opportunities for you to ask questions and interact with your fellow travelers who call home anything from a van to a luxury fifth wheel and Class A as they travel across our amazing nation!
+Additionally, have you joined our Facebook “RV Across America” community?
+It provides opportunities for you to ask questions and interact with your fellow travelers who call home anything from a van to a luxury fifth wheel and Class A as they travel across our amazing nation!

 As with all my posts, I welcome your input and feedback… please use the space provided below to add your “two cents”

 A Walk-Through an Outdoors RV Travel Trailer – The Creekside